ices-tools-dev/echoSMs/docs/datastore_anatomical.md

 ##### Geometric

-_This section is under construction_

-The geometric format uses the combination of simple shapes (bent cylinders and spheroids to date) to create a specimen shape.
+The geometric format uses the union of simple shapes (cylinders and spheroids to date) to create a specimen shape.
+A pitch, roll, yaw (about the shape centroid) and translation can be specified for each shape.
+Sound speed and density are specified for the union of the shapes, not for each simple shape.